gravito/mstaxx/README.md

 ## Please create following in AWS:
 1. Create IAM role with Full Admin access on AWS.
 1. Create a hosted Zone to work with KOPS.
 For this demo, we use Private Hosted Zone.
 Eg: test-aayush.com
-1. Create a bucket with the same name as private DNS.
-Eg: test-aayush.com
+1. Create a S3 bucket to store configuration files.
+Eg: s3aayush.com
+   * You can enable versioning
+1. Use aws configure command to configure access and secret keys.

 ## Now we first install Kubectl and Kops.
 Run following commands:
    1. sudo apt-get install awscli